monika-4dec/Databricks-Generative-AI-Associate-Certification/README2.md

 Welcome to the official companion repository for the upcoming O’Reilly book:
 **"Databricks Certified Generative AI Engineer Associate Study Guide: Generative AI with Databricks"**
-by **"Dr.Monika Arora** — EXL Service, Databricks Gen AI Engineer Associate Certified.
+by **"Dr.Monika Arora"** — EXL Service, Databricks Gen AI Engineer Associate Certified.

 This repository contains the notebooks, code samples, hands-on labs, and practice materials that accompany the book, helping readers prepare for the **Databricks Generative AI Engineer Associate Certification**.